Relating Functional and Imperative Session Types: Translation: Functional to Imperative

 \subsection{Untyped Translation}

-The backwards translation relies on a very simple idea, which requires some amount of machinery to work smoothly.
-In a first approximation, we might consider the following mapping for the send and receive operations.
+In a first approximation, the backwards translation, indicated by $\Back{e}$ for an LFST expression $e$, might map the send and receive operations naively as follows.

-This mapping, naively extended to the rest of LFST, yields a program in A-normal form, which is needed to fit with VGR's syntactic restrictions.
-The functional send operation returns the updated channel, so we have to duplicate the channel reference $y$ in its image in VGR.
+This mapping, extended analogously to the rest of LFST, yields a program in A-normal form that fits with VGR's syntactic restrictions.
+The functional send operation returns the updated channel, so we have to duplicate the channel reference $y$ in its image in VGR\@.
 Similarly, the functional receive operation returns a pair of the received value and the updated channel, so the translation needs to construct a pair from the received value and the updated channel $y$.

 However, to prove a tight relation between reduction in LFST and VGR, we need to be more careful to avoid administrative reductions.
-For example, if $e$ in \eqref{eq:22} is already a value, then the inserted $\Let y {\Back e} \dots$ is gratuitous and results in an extra (administrative) reduction in VGR.
+For example, if $e$ in~\eqref{eq:22} is already a value, then the inserted $\Let y {\Back e} \dots$ is gratuitous and results in an extra administrative reduction in VGR\@.

-Fortunately, this phenomenon is known since Plotkin's treatise of the CPS translation \cite{DBLP:journals/tcs/Plotkin75}.
-Hence, we do the backwards translation in two steps.
-The first step transforms the LFST program to A-normal form using an approach due to Sabry and Felleisen \cite{DBLP:journals/lisp/SabryF93}.
-This transformation is known to give rise to a strong operational correspondence (a reduction correspondence \cite{DBLP:journals/toplas/SabryW97}), it is typing preserving, and it is applicable to LFST because it preserves linearity.
+This phenomenon is known since Plotkin's treatise of the CPS translation~\cite{DBLP:journals/tcs/Plotkin75}.
+Hence, we factor the backwards translation in two steps.
+The first step transforms the LFST program to A-normal form using an approach due to Sabry and Felleisen~\cite{DBLP:journals/lisp/SabryF93}.
+This transformation is known to give rise to a strong operational correspondence (a reduction correspondence~\cite{DBLP:journals/toplas/SabryW97}), it is typing preserving, and it is applicable to LFST because it preserves linearity.
+The definition of this translation $\TOANF e$ is given in \Cref{sec:translation-anf}.

-Figure~\ref{fig:lfst-translation-anf} contains the definition of this translation.
-It is defined by induction on LFST expressions with the additional twist that it distinguishes between non-value terms $n$ and value terms $v$.
-The idea is that intermediate let-expressions are only introduced if the current term is a non-value.